cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 You can use Apple AirPlay to share wirelessly to an MTR device.
 Just connect your iPhone, iPad, or Mac to share your screen, collaborate, and playback content, out-of-call and in Webex or Zoom meetings.

-*NOTE:* AirPlay sharing is enabled by default, and only available to MTR devices with *MTRShareExperience* set to *RoomOS*.
+*NOTE:* AirPlay sharing is only available to MTR devices with *MTRShareExperience* set to *RoomOS*.

-See these articles for more information about sharing with AirPlay:
+See these articles for more information about turning on and sharing with AirPlay:
 * [Configure wireless sharing with AirPlay](https://help.webex.com/en-us/article/n29ja5v/Configure-wireless-sharing-with-AirPlay)
 * [Wireless sharing with AirPlay](https://help.webex.com/en-us/article/ndlsg3c/Wireless-sharing-with-AirPlay)